sedyh/x-ui-exporter/README.md

 X-UI Metrics Exporter is a simple tool designed to collect and export metrics from the [Original X-UI Web Panel](https://github.com/alireza0/x-ui).
 This exporter provides some monitoring capabilities for various aspects of your X-UI, including node status, traffic flow, system performance, and user activity, making all data readily available for integration with the Prometheus monitoring system.

+This is the fork of [3X-UI Metrics Exporter](github.com/hteppl/3x-ui-exporter) which is made by [hteppl](github.com/hteppl).
+It was moddified to support the legacy panel versions.

 ## Features

 - **Online Monitoring**: Tracks the number of online users across your X-UI instance.